![]() |

 OF GRAYSON'S REENACTMENT PHOTO

-First, let's look at Grayson's reenactment photo.
+Let's cut to the chase.
+First and foremost, just look at Grayson's reenactment photo.
 Apparently, unbeknownst to everyone, Blockhouse 7 is in the background of the photo.
 But being attentive to detail that I am, and being familiar with how some of the blockhouses looked like, the structure above Grayson that appears to be the top of a blockhouse jumped out on me.
 And upon closer inspection, and comparing with a known photo of Blockhouse 7, it was indeed confirmed to be Blockhouse 7.

 The newspaper Omaha Daily Bee of August 6 1899 (Omaha, Nebraska)